Tom Meschery

 Thomas Nicholas Meschery (/mɛˈʃɛərriː/ meh-SHAIR-ree; born Tomislav Nikolayevich Meshcheryakov (Томислав Николаевич Мещеряков); October 26, 1938) is an American former professional basketball player.
-Born in China, Meschery was a power forward with a 10-year National Basketball Association career from 1961 to 1971.
+Born in China to parents who had fled Russia, he spent his childhood in a Japanese internment camp during World War II before he moved to the United States with his family in 1946.
+Meschery was a power forward with a 10-year National Basketball Association career from 1961 to 1971.
 He played for the Philadelphia/San Francisco Warriors and the Seattle SuperSonics.
-He played in the 1963 NBA All-Star Game, making him the first foreign-born NBA player to be selected as an NBA All-Star.
-The Warriors not only retired his number 14, but also gave him a unique honor by incorporating the number into the team's logo from 1967 to 1974.
+Meschery played in the 1963 NBA All-Star Game as the first foreign-born NBA All-Star.
+After his playing retirement, he worked as a basketball coach and then a high school teacher.
+Meschery has written poetry, memoirs and novels.

 Early years

 Meschery was born as Tomislav Nikolayevich Meshcheryakov in Harbin, Manchukuo.
 His parents were Russian emigrants who fled from the October Revolution in 1917.
-The Meschery family was later relocated to a Japanese internment camp near Tokyo during World War II.
+Meschery's mother worked for the American consulate in Harbin and aided in the release of White Russian soldiers imprisoned by the Chinese; one of them was Meschery's father, Nicholas Vasily Meshcheryakov, who was a family friend from Russia.
+Meschery's parents married in 1934.
+Through his maternal grandmother, Meschery is a descendant of the Tolstoy family and a direct relation of writers Leo Tolstoy and Aleksey Konstantinovich Tolstoy.
+His maternal grandfather, Vladimir Nikolaevich Lvov, was a Russian politician.

+In 1939, Meschery's father moved to the United States so he could establish a home for his family in California.
+Meschery, his mother and his sister were supposed to emigrate the following year.
+However, their plans were disrupted by the outbreak of World War II as Meschery's family were taken from China by Japan and moved to an internment camp in Tokyo.
+Meschery spent his childhood in the camp and recalls experiencing the bombing of Tokyo.

-After the war, Meschery and his parents emigrated to the United States.
+After the war, Meschery and his family emigrated to the United States and were reunited with his father in San Francisco in 1946.
 It was also in this phase of his life where his father renamed the family "Meschery" due to the anti-Communist/anti-Soviet Red Scare under Joseph McCarthy, and Tomislav Nikolayevich was renamed Thomas Nicholas, which later was abbreviated to Tom.
-Living in San Francisco, California, Meschery attended Lowell High School.
+Meschery struggled to fit in with his classmates because of his accent and initial poor grasp of the English language.
+During a sixth grade kickball game, he was celebrated by his teammates for making a huge kick and "from that point on, [he] worked very hard to be an athlete."
+Meschery attended Lowell High School and was selected as a Parade All-American in 1957.

 After graduating in 1957, he went to Saint Mary's College of California in Moraga.
 Meschery helped Saint Mary's reach the NCAA Tournament's Elite Eight in 1959.
 Two years later, he was chosen as a First Team All-American, and was named the West Coast Conference Player of the Year.
 He received his Bachelor of Arts degree in 1961.